-At the federal level, the principal agency regulating the generation, transport, and disposal of hazardous wastes is the EPA, under the authority of the Resource Conservation and Recovery Act (RCRA).
-RCRA is an all-encompassing federal regulatory program for hazardous substances that is administered by EPA.
-Under RCRA, EPA regulates the generation, transportation, treatment, 4.10 storage, and disposal of hazardous wastes.
-The Hazardous and Solid Waste Amendments of 1984, amended the RCRA to prohibit the use of certain techniques to dispose of various hazardous substances.

-The Federal Emergency Planning and Community Right to Know Act of 1986 (EPCRA) 42 USC Sections 11001-11050, is Title III of CERCLA, which is commonly referred to as "Superfund" and is administered by the EPA.
-EPCRA imposes hazardous-materials planning requirements to help protect local communities in the event of accidental release of hazardous substances.
+At the federal level, the principal agency regulating the generation, transport, and disposal of hazardous substances is the EPA, under the authority of the Resource Conservation and Recovery Act (RCRA).
+RCRA established an all-encompassing federal regulatory program for hazardous substances that is administered by EPA.
+Under RCRA, EPA regulates the generation, transportation, treatment, storage, and disposal of hazardous substances.
+RCRA was amended in 1984 by the Hazardous and Solid Waste Amendments of 1984, which specifically prohibit the use of certain techniques to dispose of various hazardous substances.
+The Federal Emergency Planning and Community Right to Know Act of 1986 imposes hazardous-materials planning requirements to help protect local communities in the event of accidental release of hazardous substances.
 EPA has delegated RCRA authority to the State of California.
 This authority is administered by the Department of Toxic Substances Control (DTSC).